BeatSwitch/lock-laravel/readme.md

 ];
 ```

-You'll probably never want to set permissions for your current authed user caller because they'd apply to every user who logs in but it's there if you need it.
+You'll probably never want to set permissions for your current authenticated user caller because they'd apply to every user who logs in but it's there if you need it.

 > **Warning:** Make sure that you never set permissions through the `permissions` callback when using the database driver.
 This would result in permissions getting stored into your database each time your app is run.